-Staying with tarmac as long as I did might have seemed a peculiar choice when travel over softer ground was available but the OS don’t seem to show the Waterfalls Walk so well and I might have ended up feeling corralled anyway.
+Staying on tarmac as long as I did might have seemed a peculiar choice when travel over softer ground was available, but the OS doesn’t seem to show the Waterfalls Walk so well and I might have ended up feeling corralled anyway.
 As it happened, I was to leave the tarmac for part of its route near Beezleys.
-A well made path was sufficient to compensate for a certain lack of signage on the roadside and Twisleton Hall was passed without a blunder.
+A well-made path was sufficient to compensate for a certain lack of signage on the roadside and Twisleton Hall was passed without a blunder.
 The path turned into a track that I was to leave for a bridleway taking me up the slopes of Twisleton Scar End.
-There were others with the same idea as myself but there was no mob so we all got along as we picked our way through the limestone pavement.
+There were others with the same idea as myself, but there was no mob so we all got along as we picked our way through the limestone pavement.

 Return train journey from Macclesfield to Lancaster and return bus journey on Stagecoach Lancaster service 80 from Lancaster to Ingleton and back.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.